xurizaemon/csvimport/README.md

 ## See also

+You should definitely check Drupal's excellent [Migrate](https://www.drupal.org/docs/drupal-apis/migrate-api/migrate-api-overview) functionality and the toolkit & features it offers.
+They may fit your needs better, especially if you prefer using configuration over custom code.

+In particular, take a look at [Migrate Source UI](https://www.drupal.org/project/migrate_source_ui) which fills a similar space to this module; a web UI that you can throw CSV at.

-You should definitely check out the excellent Drupal Migrate module and the toolkit & features it offers.
-They may fit your needs better.
-If you want a lightweight start point, this module may be useful and we hope you find it so!
+If you want a lightweight start point which requires custom coding, this module may be useful and we hope you find it so!

 ## License